mmadGit49/StudentPA/README.md

 # StudentPA
-the application name: Organ Eyes
+The application name: Organ Eyes
-Andriod studio source code for self organisation app currently in development for diploma project
+Android studio source code for self-organisation app, oriented specifically for students currently in development for completion of a Diploma course.
 Institution: Strathmore University